toddmnortonCO/unit-testing-mini-new/README.md

 - In the src folder create a folder called `__tests__`
   - Jest will automatically run all files in this folder
-- Inside the newly created folder create two files; `functions.test.js`
+- Inside the newly created folder create the file `functions.test.js`

 ## Step 4